Search for opportunities to participate in a neurology research study.

 - Score 6 or higher on the National Institutes of Health Stroke Scale (NIHSS)

-- Have received IV tPA within 4.5 hours of the onset of symptoms
+- Have received IV thrombolytic treatment within 4.5 hours of the onset of symptoms

 - Have a proven large arterial blockage on imaging